ani14kay/Headline-Hunter/README.md

 ## 👨‍💻 Team

 Built for **MSML606: Alogorithms and Data Structures for Machine Learning**
-University of Maryland – Robert H. Smith School of Business
+University of Maryland – College of Computer, Mathematical, and Natural Sciences.

 **Contributors**:
 - Anisha Katiyar